danielanywhere/ProjectTask/README.md

-ProjectTask is a powerful, stand-alone .NET Standard 2.0 class library built to support flexible, event-driven project management, across any methodology, whether it's MSF (Microsoft Solutions Framework, the origin of modern planning for all Extreme Programming / Extreme Productivity activities, including Agile), Agile, Scrum, Kanban, or good old-fashioned Waterfall.
+ProjectTask is a powerful, stand-alone .NET Standard 2.0 class library built to support flexible, event-driven project management, across any methodology, whether it's MSF (Microsoft Solutions Framework), XP (Extreme Programming / Extreme Productivity), Agile, SCRUM, Kanban, or good old-fashioned Waterfall.

 With full support for JSON serialization, dependency handling, and hierarchical task structures, this library is designed to be embedded